 - the ability to work with clear direction alone or as part of a team

-- the ability to communicate clearly with others and preferably know how to use a whatsapp group chat
+- the ability to communicate clearly with others

 - a responsible attitude towards handling their workload, arriving at work on time (ie ready on the job at 9am, so others aren't waiting around for you)